qsymmachus/notes/machine-learning.md

 Some common activation functions:

 * Rectified Linear Unit (ReLu): if less than zero, turn it into zero, otherwise leave it alone.
+* Sigmoid: since it ranges from 0 to 1, useful for probabilities/classification.

 By layering models in this way and passing the outputs through activation functions, we have built a __neural network__!
 Sometimes they're also called "deep models".